ryanjeffares/grace/README.md

 * Documentation + comments
 * Improve compiler errors and line numbering
 * Can probably abstract more parts of the compiler, e.g. function parameters, to reduce code duplication
+* Make sure everything is always getting popped from the value stack when it needs to be

 ## Long Term Goals
 * Optional type annotations for use by a static analyzer